Knoblauchpilze/pge-app/README.md

 By default the app comes with a logger allowing to print some messages in the console executing the program.
 Most of the objects provided in the app are also integrating a logger which makes it possible to debug the processes easily.

+In case the user wants to access more log messages or reduce the severity of logs produced by the app, it is easy to adjust the `raw.setLevel` call to not use `Debug` but another level.

 ### Putting it together

 This is the default `main` program provided in this template app: